 Tammie Stimpfel, HHM Film Slam Producer

-The HHM 72-Hour Winter Film Slam event will occur in the Bay City, MI area between Friday, February 1 at 7:00pm and Monday, February 4 at 7:00pm.
+This 48-Hour HHM Film Slam event will occur in the Bay City, MI area between Friday, September 20 at 7pm and Sunday, September 22 at 7pm.
 This is the Official Time Period.

-The participating group/team must complete its film/video work in time to have it uploaded it to a location to be announced, on Monday, February 4, by 7:00pm.
+The participating group/team must complete its film/video work in time to have it uploaded it to a location to be announced or dropped of in person to Ohno Design, on Sunday, September 22, by 7pm.
 Only works that meet the deadline will be officially part of the competition and eligible for the cash award prize.

 The most important thing to success is preparation, preparation, preparation.

 You need to have locations, cast and crew ready to roll, but as a producer you also need to make sure you are ready.